priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 ## Getting Started
 1. Make a copy of this repository by forking it.
-2. In the cloned repository, run the codespace
+2. In the forked repository, run the codespace

    ![image](https://github.com/user-attachments/assets/b917d8ee-50cf-4612-93ba-910964b0c5ee)